noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 ### comparison with scala Future

 - a zio effect is a functional effect
-  - i.e. everything is passed by name, so even the input environment (context) execution is delayed
+  - the input environment (context) execution is delayed
   - can run any `Executor`, and it doesnt need to be provided until the effect is actually invoked (not when defined)
   - can define arbitrary Error types
   - direct support of dependency injection via Environment type parameter